CDCgov/prime-simplereport-site/_pages/using-simplereport/test-for-other-diseases/hiv.md

 You can report HIV results through the [conduct tests workflow](/using-simplereport/report-test-results/conduct-and-submit-tests/) by using the INSTI HIV-1/HIV-2 Rapid Antibody Test and OraQuick In-Home HIV Test rapid tests.

 SimpleReport can also support other tests.
-If you have a test you’d like to use in SimpleReport, email us at [support@simplereport.gov](mailto:support@simplereport.gov) with a link to the clinical details page for that device and we’ll add it for you.
+If you have a test you’d like to use in SimpleReport, email us at [support@simplereport.gov](mailto:support@simplereport.gov) with a link to the product details page for that device (which you can usually find on the manufacter's website) and we’ll add it for you.